Atlas V EELV - Lockheed-Martin

 The Centaur upper stage uses a pressure stabilized propellant tank design and cryogenic propellants.
 The Centaur stage for Atlas V was stretched 5.5 ft (1.68 m) and is powered by either one or two Pratt & Whitney RL10A-4-2 engines, each engine developing a thrust of 22,300 lbs.
 (99.2 kN).
 Operational and reliability upgrades were enabled with the RL10A-4-2 engine configuration.
 The inertial navigation unit (INU) located on the Centaur provides guidance and navigation for both Atlas and Centaur, and controls both Atlas and Centaur tank pressures and propellant use.
 The Centaur engines are capable of multiple in-space starts, making possible insertion into low-earth parking orbit, followed by a coast period and then insertion into GTO.
 An upgrade to a Fault Tolerant INU is currently in development and will further enhance mission reliability for all Atlas vehicles.

-The US plans to discontinue the use of Russian RD-180 engines.
-The decision was passed by the US Congress in early December 2014.
 The need to develop a new US engine had been discussed over the previous decade.
 The drastic deterioration in US-Russian relations over the conflict in Ukraine has further spurred American politicians’ desire to end dependence on Russian supplies.

 Senator John McCain demanded that the US Department of Defense immediately end its cooperation with companies that purchase Russian engines.
 However, the Committee on Armed Services concluded that the move could threaten U.S. national security.